Laal Rang: Plot

-Rajesh is a youngster who is in love with a fellow student Poonam.
+Rajesh, a youngster, is in love with fellow student Poonam.
 Rajesh meets Shankar, the owner of an illegal blood bank.
-Shankar also has had a heartbreak through a Punjabi girl Rashi whom he still misses.
+Shankar has recently had his heart broken by a Punjabi girl called Rashi, whom he still misses.
 Though initially, Rajesh is not aware of Shankar's illegal trades, he likes it the instant he learns about it and becomes involved in earning quick money to impress Poonam.
-Slowly as the business kicks off, Rajesh starts showing off his money to Poonam.
-The cops who have got the hint of this business are also closing in on the illegal activity led by the Superintendent of police.
+Slowly, as the business kicks off, Rajesh starts showing off his money to Poonam.
+The cops, who have a hint of this business, are also closing in on the illegal activity.
 Shankar confesses his crime and is arrested, saving Rajesh and Poonam's relationship.
-Five years later, Shankar is released from the prison and he reunites with Rajesh and Poonam.
-The couple have a son named Shankar.
+Five years later, Shankar is released from prison, and he reunites with Rajesh and Poonam.
+The couple has a son that they have named after Shankar.